Well known climate data sets visualized and always updated

 We've been creating visualizations based on different sets of climate data since we started.
 We've combined all the well known ones in different versions for this case.
 The charts will be updated when new data comes in.

-We provide three graphs for each series.
+We provide four graphs for each series.
 The first one shows the monthly anomalies (as compared to the reference period for each serie, which differs) plus a 10 year moving average.
 The second one shows the calender year average on the temperature anomaly compared to the baseline.
-The third one shows the 30 year centered average on the monthly anomalies.
+The third one shows the average of the monthly anomalies per decade.
+The fourth one shows the 30 year centered average on the monthly anomalies.
 This means each point tells something about the 15 years before and after the point.

 Ook interessant om te lezen

 In de loop der jaren hebben we op basis van de weergegevens van Nederland diverse grafieken gemaakt waarmee de ontwikkeling van het klimaat in Nederland zichtbaar wordt.
 In deze case houden we de meest actuele versies daarvan bij.

 Now 2017 has finished we publish all climate data reports for that year as soon as the data comes in.
 2016 was a record in all series, 2017 probably will be in the top 3 in all.